Federal law requires the automatic disqualification of a

 not file affidavits in support of recusal and the judge is obligated

-to recuse herself sua sponte under the stated circumstances."
-Taylor
+to recuse herself sua sponte under the stated circumstances.

 v.
 O'Grady, 888 F.2d 1189 (7th Cir.
 1989).